MoonshotAI/Kimi-k1.5/README.md

 - Sota short-CoT performance, outperforming GPT-4o and Claude Sonnet 3.5 on 📐AIME, 📐MATH-500, 💻 LiveCodeBench by a large margin (up to +550%)
 - Long-CoT performance matches o1 across multiple modalities (👀MathVista, 📐AIME, 💻Codeforces, etc)

-## Abstract

-Language model pretraining with next token prediction has proved effective for scaling compute but is limited to the amount of available training data.
-Scaling reinforcement learning (RL) unlocks a new axis for the continued improvement of artificial intelligence, with the promise that large language models (LLMs) can scale their training data by learning to explore with rewards.
-However, prior published work has not produced competitive results.
-In light of this, we report on the training practice of Kimi k1.5, our latest multi-modal LLM trained with RL, including its RL training techniques, multi-modal data recipes, and infrastructure optimization.
-Long context scaling and improved policy optimization methods are key ingredients of our approach, which establishes a simplistic, effective RL framework without relying on more complex techniques such as Monte Carlo tree search, value functions, and process reward models.
-Notably, our system achieves state-of-the-art reasoning performance across multiple benchmarks and modalities---e.g., 77.5 on AIME, 96.2 on MATH 500, 94-th percentile on Codeforces, 74.9 on MathVista---matching OpenAI's o1.
-Moreover, we present effective long2short methods that use long-CoT techniques to improve short-CoT models, yielding state-of-the-art short-CoT reasoning results---e.g., 60.8 on AIME, 94.6 on MATH500, 47.3 on LiveCodeBench---outperforming existing short-CoT models such as GPT-4o and Claude Sonnet 3.5 by a large margin (up to +550\%).

 <p align="center">
   <img width="100%" src="images/benchmark-long.jpeg">
 </p>